Your Topics, Multiple Stories: Complete Strategy Guide

 Why One Story Per Topic Leaves Most of Your Audience Behind

-Think about the last time you searched for information on a topic you cared about.
-You didn’t read one article and stop.
+Recall the last time you searched out information on a topic that was important to you.
+You didn‘t read one article and walk away.
 You read three, maybe five.
-Each gave you something the others didn’t — a different angle, a different level of detail, a different example that finally made it click.
+Each one provided you something the others did not know another perspective, another amount of detail, another example that just made it click.

 Your audience does the same thing.
 And if none of those articles come from your site, you’ve lost them.